PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Helen Doyle, B.Sc., C.P.H.I.(C), Ontario Public Health Association
+Helen Doyle, B.Sc., C.P.H.I.(C), Environmental Health Work Group Chair, Ontario Public Health Association

 Description: Insights from a 2023/24 RentSafe/OPHA survey of public health practices on healthy housing in Ontario, case examples highlighting promising practices, and evidence establishing housing as a public health and health equity issue, can inform and mobilize the public health community to promote healthy housing by working with other relevant sectors, including tenants, housing providers, municipal by-law and property standards, legal aid and social services.
 This presentation will engage participants in a discussion on public health roles, opportunities, actions and promising practices to address inadequate and unhealthy housing conditions as a social determinant of health and key driver of health inequity.